yahoo/Override/README.md

 ### Feature Management UI

 Override ships with a simple table view controller – `FeaturesViewController` – that provides a generic user interface for managing feature flags.
 The view controller shows a list of available features from a given `FeatureRegistry`.
+It also allows you to find features using text search.
 Each feature state is depicted visually, and swipe gestures are installed that allow for convienant feature control.

 Feature state is conveyed visually:
 - Overridden *enabled* features are in green